 Tip into a serving dish, garnish with extra chopped parsley and serve immediately alongside a plate of crispy french fries and chunks of crusty bread to mop up the sauce.

 You can easily turn this recipe into creamy garlic mussels in white wine sauce by substituting half of the chicken stock for white wine.
 Allow the sauce to simmer for 10 minutes on a very low heat before adding the cream.
-This will allow the alcohol to evapourate.
+This will allow the alcohol to evaporate.
 Then stir in the cream and parsley and tip in the mussels.

-To make a mussels marinara, add 1 cup of finely chopped fresh tomatoes, 1 teaspoon sugar and 1/2 cup dry white wine to the softened onions.
+To make a mussels marinara, add 1 cup of finely chopped fresh tomatoes, 1 teaspoon sugar and ½ a cup of dry white wine to the softened onions.
 I always add a small amount of sugar when I am cooking with tomatoes as I find the sugar cuts through the tartness of the tomatoes.
 Cover the pan with a lid and leave to simmer for 10 minutes until the tomatoes are softened.
-Add the mussels and allow to steam as per the recipe instructions for about 5 minutes until the mussels have all opened.
+Add the mussels and allow them to steam as per the recipe instructions for about 5 minutes until the mussels have all opened.
 Do NOT add the cream and stock.

-If you prefer a sauce with more texture, you can thicken with 1 teaspoon of cornstarch (cornflour) mixed with one tablespoon of water.
+If you prefer a sauce with more texture, you can thicken it with 1 teaspoon of cornstarch (cornflour) mixed with one tablespoon of water.
 Before adding the cream, drizzle the cornstarch mixture slowly into the sauce, stirring continuously, until the sauce reaches the desired consistency.
 Then stir in the cream and parsley and tip in the mussels.

 Make the mussels in advance

 If you want to prepare these mussels the day before you can store the mussels in a covered dish in the refrigerator.
 I personally wouldn't store them longer than one day,

 To reheat, tip the mussels and the sauce into a saucepan and reheat gently until piping hot.